shaz13/PyScripts/README.md

 # PyScripts

-These repo holds few of my handy scripts which help me with personal automation and get few tricky things done.
+This repo holds few of my handy scripts which help me with personal automation and get few tricky things done.

 ## Scripts and Description